Invitation and Registration

 Priority Registration for Bishops' Conferences: Open until 1 April 2026.

-Open Registration: After 1 April 2026, registration will be opened to other interested parties, subject to remaining availability.
+After 1 April 2026, registration will be opened to members of the diocesan, national teams, subject to availability.

 CCEE und KU Logos